Field Ants Identification Guide

 +

-Field ants cannot sting because they lack a stinger.
-However, they can bite and spray formic acid from their abdomen as a defense mechanism.
-This can cause mild irritation, especially if ants are handled or stepped on.
-The formic acid spray is what gives formicine ants their characteristic sharp smell when crushed.
+Field ants can't sting because they don't have a stinger.
+But they can bite and spray acid from their rear end.
+This may cause mild skin irritation if you touch them.
+The acid spray is why these ants smell sharp when crushed.

 Why are field ants killing plants near their mound?